LeahBriscoe/CS124/README.md

-# CS124
+# GAMe KUP: Global Ancestry Mapping in Known and Unknown Populations

-Contains R code for GAMe KUP: Global Ancestry Mapping in Known and Unknown Populations
+(Final Project for CS 124: Computational Genetics) Contains R code and data files

 @File
 Calculate_F1_Score_easy.R to compare answer file to output file with individuals assigned to popualtions Calculate_F1_Score_hard.R to convert answer file to individuals assignments that match the output file